-The Agua Fund is a family foundation based in Washington, DC.
+The Agua Fund is a private foundation based in Washington, DC.

 The Fund's mission is to improve the quality of life through support of work to protect the natural environment and to help the poor, disadvantaged, and underserved.